Ashigara Station (Shizuoka): Lines

-Ashigara Station is served by the JR Tōkai Gotemba Line, and is located 28.9 kilometers from the official starting point of the line at Kōzu.
+Ashigara Station is served by the JR Central Gotemba Line, and is located 28.9 kilometers from the official starting point of the line at Kōzu.

 Station layout

 The station has a single island platform.
 The station building is to the west of the tracks and connected to the platform by a level crossing.
 It has automated ticket machines, TOICA automated turnstiles.
 The station is unattended.

 Platforms

 History

 Ashigara Station opened on September 15, 1947.
 Operational control of the station was transferred to JR Central following privatization of JNR on April 1, 1987.

 Station numbering was introduced to the Gotemba Line in March 2018; Ashigara Station was assigned station number CB09.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 497 passengers daily (boarding passengers only).